 Founder & CEO of Supplemental Instruction

-Another reason for enthusiasm stems from the fact that our means of education does not have to start with building a school, hiring teachers, buying books and uniforms for the students.
+Another reason for enthusiasm stems from the fact that our means of education does not have to start with building a school, hiring teachers, buying books or uniforms for the students.
 The physical expense of the standard educational model precludes the participation of most of the world’s citizens.
 Formal education is simply out of the question in terms of cost.

 Director, Paula S Cramer